Last Updated on May 9, 2023 by Avia

 Peach: The peach tree is a tremendous Chinese symbol for longevity as well as other auspicious attributes.
 Each element of the peach tree has significant meaning.
 The wood of the tree was said to ward off evil, and ancient warriors would craft weapons from the wood.
 Taoist magic was made with the petals of the peach blossoms – the effects were known to put men into an intense trance of love.
 It is said that the Peach plant of immortality located in the Kun Lun mountains would produce the fruit only once every 3,000 years.
 When this happened, the Eight Immortals would gather and eat of the magic fruit, assuring their immortality.

-Pine: Because of their endurance, and steadfastness even in the most harsh weather conditions, the pine trees are honored Chinese symbols for long life.
+Pine: Because of their endurance, and steadfastness even in the harshest weather conditions, the pine trees are honored Chinese symbols for long life.
 The pine is often depicted in Chinese art with other symbols of longevity such as the peach, the god Sau, deer, and also mentioned in the tales of the Eight Immortals.
 Having pine trees on your property is said to be highly auspicious.
 Take care to always keep these healthy as they will assure long happy lives for you and all those who live upon your property.

 Chinese Symbols for Good Luck

 The Chinese have a saying that underscores these lucky gods that goes something like: “There are three lucky stars in heaven.
 On earth, these stars are called fu (luck), lu (prosperity) and shou (longevity).
 Get more about Chinese symbols for good luck here.